Azure/aoai-apim/README.md

 https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

 ### PTUs
 Beyond the default TPMs described above, a new Azure OpenAI service feature called Provisioned Throughput Units (PTUs), which defines the model processing capacity, **using reserved resources**, for processing prompts and generating completions.
+Microsoft recently introduced a new quota management system along with the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI earlier this summer.
 PTUs are purchased as a monthly commitment with an auto-renewal option, which reserves AOAI capacity against an Azure subscription, using a specific model, in a specific Azure region.
-Let's say if you have 300 PTUs provisioned for GPT 3.5 Turbo
+Let's say if you have 300 PTUs provisioned for GPT 3.5 Turbo, the PTUs are provisioned for only GPT 3.5 Turbo and not for GPT 4, for example.
+You can have a seperate PTUs for GPT 4, with minimum PTUs described in the table below.

-While having reserved capacity does provide consistent latency and througput, the throughput is highly dependent on your scenario.
-Throughput will be affected by a few items including number and ratio of prompt and generation tokens, number of simultaneous requests, however here is a table describing approximate TPMs expected in relation to PTUs, per model.
+Keep in mind, while having reserved capacity does provide consistent latency and througput, the throughput is highly dependent on your scenario.
+Throughput will be affected by a few items including number and ratio of prompts and generation tokens, number of simultaneous requests, and the type and version of model used.

+Table describing approximate TPMs expected in relation to PTUs, per model.
 ![image](https://github.com/Azure/aoai-apim/assets/9942991/c2ae768f-0be5-4a44-a88a-cfe9cd574023)

 ## Limits